-its history claimed at various points (and often simultaneously)
+its history it was claimed at various points (and often simultaneously)

-American folklore the named derived from the Chippewa words "mici zibi" meaning "great river."
+American folklore the name derives from the Chippewa Indian words "mici zibi" meaning "great river."

-landmarks, scenic tours, as well as Gulf shore and summer theme park attractions.
+landmarks, scenic tours, as well as Gulf shore attractions throughout the travel season.

 Mississippi is a treasure trove of